 With a history spanning millennia, Puerto Rico is steeped in a multicultural mythology.
-From the Taíno to the New World, from the historic to the fantastic, there are no shortage of ghosts, monsters, pirates, conquistadores, and spirits in the tapestry of tales that help shape the boricua (or native) culture.
-Here are just a few of my favorite stories from the folklore of Puerto Rico.
+From the Taíno to the New World, from the historic to the fantastic, there is no shortage of ghosts, monsters, pirates, conquistadores, and spirits in the tapestry of tales that help shape the boricua (or native) culture.

 01 of 06